lvperasolo/A-Dataset-of-Public-Procurement-Auction-Results-from-Brazil-s-ComprasNet-Platform-from-2003-to-2023/README.md

 The dataset files are found under the folder `procurement_auction_data/`.
 Additionally, we provide minimal examples illustrating potential uses of the data.
 The examples are not curated/optimized (e.g., do not include preprocessing steps, etc) and, thus, must be enhanced/improved for real applicability.

 **Note:** Public procurement in Brazil follows several modalities beyond the focus of this repository, which focuses exclusively on the procurement (reverse) auction modality.
-Readers interested in other modalities can refer to the same source of information we use-[Data Source: Portal da Transparência](https://portaldatransparencia.gov.br/download-de-dados/licitacoes) and work with the complete dataset and/or filter for a different modality since the original files have all modalities.
+Readers interested in other modalities can refer to the same source of information we use ([Data Source: Portal da Transparência](https://portaldatransparencia.gov.br/download-de-dados/licitacoes)) and work with the complete dataset and/or filter for a different modality since the original files have all modalities.

 ---